-The following Show Regulations & By-Laws are taken from the 2016 Programme and Show Schedule.
-Where there is a contradiction between this webpage and the printed Programme and Show Schedule, the printer version will be deemed correct.
+The following Show Regulations & By-Laws are taken from the 2017 Programme and Show Schedule.

 3. Kelmscott Agricultural Society (Inc.) membership fee of $40 entitles the Member to one Member’s Ticket, one Guest Ticket and entry to member’s car park.
 Also gives voting rights at the Annual General Meeting.
 The Junior Members (under 18), fee is $20, but carries no voting rights.
-The Junior Member receives one Junior Member’s Ticket.
+The Junior Member receives one Junior Member’s Ticket and one single use Junior guest entry.
 Councillor’s Membership fee is $20 (only available to KAS Councillors), Senior Membership fee is $20 and entitlements entitles the Member to one Member’s Ticket and entry to member’s car park.
 Also gives voting rights at the Annual General Meeting.

 4. All Exhibit Entry forms must be forwarded to reach the Entry Recorder by the date shown in the Information for Exhibitors.
 Late entries accepted at the discretion of the Entry Recorder.
 Late entry fee may be charged.